 Unfortunately, such lessons are not yet a common part of most high school--let alone middle school curricula.
 Even worse, I suspect that the media and other influences are training our kids to think with blinders on.
 To see what I mean, read this article on critical thinking in children.

 Spatial skills are crucial for success in a variety of fields, ranging from physics and engineering to architecture and the visual arts.
 Your child's performance on spatial tasks has a hereditary component, but it's clear that educational experiences can also have a big impact.

-Read more about it in this overview, "Spatial intelligence in children: Why training matters."
+Read more about it in my evidence-based overview, "Spatial intelligence in children: Why training matters."

-And for research-based activities that may boost your child's spatial skills, see my article "Improving spatial skills in children and teens: Evidence-based activities and tips."
+And for research-based activities that may boost your child's spatial skills, see this article.

 Kids show greater motivation and perform better when they get to choose what they do (Iyengar and Lepper 1999).